Tucker Tensor Train Taylor Series: Fitting the model

-Next, the derivative tensors in the reduced spaces are approximated by Tucker tensor trains $\tuple{T}_j$.
-Each $\tuple{T}_j$ is trained using directionally symmetric forward and reverse derivative tensor probes on random vectors (\secref{sec:symmetric_action_data}).
-The fitting problem is formulated as a nonlinear least squares problem on the manifold of fixed-rank Tucker tensor trains.
-We present two methods for solving the fixed rank optimization problem: in \secref{sec:trrmgn}, we present a trust region Riemannian Gauss-Newton method (TR-RMGN), and in \secref{sec:cauchy_sgd}, we present a stochastic manifold gradient descent method with Cauchy step lengths (MC-SGD).
-The TR-RMGN method inherits the theoretical guarantees of trust region Riemannian manifold Newton-type methods, which are considered the gold standard among classical methods for solving optimization problems of this form.
-The MC-SGD method, while lacking the theoretical foundations of the TR-RMGN method, still performs well and is much cheaper per iteration.
+We present two methods for the fixed-rank problem: a trust-region Riemannian Gauss-Newton method (TR-RMGN, \secref{sec:trrmgn}) and a stochastic manifold gradient descent method with Cauchy step sizes (MC-SGD, \secref{sec:cauchy_sgd}).
+TR-RMGN inherits the convergence guarantees of trust-region Riemannian Newton-type methods, the gold standard among classical methods for problems of this form; MC-SGD lacks those guarantees but performs well and is much cheaper per iteration.
+Rank continuation wraps either method in the outer loop

-After solving the optimization problem with a fixed set of Tucker and tensor train ranks, the ranks are increased and the optimization problem is solved again:

-Ranks are increased in a manner designed to maintain balanced edge condition numbers across all edges in the tensor network (\secref{sec:rank_adaptivity}).
-The final tensor train is chosen based on validation performance.
+increasing ranks so as to keep edge condition numbers balanced across the tensor network (\secref{sec:rank_adaptivity}).
+Finally, \secref{sec:cost_comparison} compares the training cost of T4S with other surrogates; it is not a step of the construction.